 *Refreshing this page at any point will restart the troubleshooting guide.

-First, please reference the manual for the encoder in question.
+First, please reference the product manual for the encoder in question.
 Each encoder has unique power requirements, output types, and the number of pulses per revolution; and will be referenced throughout the troubleshooting process.

-Is the sensor powered properly?
+Is the encoder powered properly?

 - Red Lion encoders output a DC square wave, which is a Logic input.